April 30, 2024

 Lightsource Builds 560MWp Solar Project in Greece

-Natalia Paraskevopoulou, Lightsource bp’s Head of Country for Greece, commented on the project’s significance: “Amidst the backdrop of persistent climate change, our project significantly contributes to a sustainable future, facilitating the availability of more affordable, cleaner energy nationwide, while actively advancing the nation’s decarbonization objectives and energy self-reliance.”
+This sentiment was echoed by Natalia Paraskevopoulou, Lightsource bp’s Head of Country for Greece.
+“Amidst the backdrop of persistent climate change, our project significantly contributes to a sustainable future, facilitating the availability of more affordable, cleaner energy nationwide,” she stated.

 Disclaimer: The information published here is aggregated from publicly available sources.
 PVknowhow.com does not guarantee the accuracy, completeness, or timeliness of the content.
 If you identify any incorrect or misleading information, please contact us so we can review and, if necessary, correct it.